oceansach/expirypulse-tools/README.md

 .\Export-EntraAppCredentials.ps1 -IncludeAudit
 ```

-> When `-IncludeAudit` is specified, a second file `entra-app-audit.csv` is exported listing app registrations with no trackable credentials — useful for identifying orphaned or misconfigured apps.
+> When `-IncludeAudit` is specified, a second file `entra-app-audit.csv` is exported listing app registrations with no trackable credentials, useful for identifying orphaned or misconfigured apps.

 Combined:
 ```powershell